thecodingmachine/tdbm/doc/quickstart.md

 You can learn much more about filters in the [advanced section](advanced.md) of this documentation.

 <div class="alert"><strong>Very important</strong>: NEVER ever append dynamically parameters in the filter string.
-Use parameterized queries instead.<div>
+Use parameterized queries instead.</div>

 You should never write something like: